MaximePie/ReactBasicCart/README.md

+# ReactBasicCart
+A Simple React Project to learn the basics
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.